 Dog skin is three times more sensitive than the human skin, so should you use your shampoo on your dog?
+Can I use human shampoo my dog?
 The answer is no. The only kind of shampoo you should use on your dog is dog shampoo.

 Dog shampoos are made of only natural ingredients that are proven safe and gentle on sensitive skin.
-Examples of these ingredients are salicylic acid, colloidal oatmeal, hydrocortisone, aloe vera, menthol, and essential oils, etc. They do not contain parabens, dyes, preservatives, orother artificial components.
+Examples of these ingredients are salicylic acid, colloidal oatmeal, hydrocortisone, aloe vera, menthol, and essential oils, etc. They do not contain parabens, dyes, preservatives, or other artificial components.

 Unfortunately, some dog shampoos contain fillers or artificial ingredients, which is why it is important to read the label and identify the ingredients.
 Some dog shampoos have a strong odor too.

 Many dog owners prefer to use only natural products on their pets, to reduce the chance of allergic reaction or skin irritations.

 No matter what the ingredients, it’s always a great idea to spot test the shampoo on your pet prior to giving them a full bath.
 Rule of thumb is if you can’t pronounce the ingredients, they probably aren’t best for you OR your pet.

 Please contact your vet if there is any allergic reaction.

 Human skin and dog skin have a different pH balance.
 While, the human skin has a pH balance of 5.5, a dog’s skin has a pH balance of 7.5.
 Human shampoos are formulated with the right pH balance of 5.5, which would irritate a dog’s skin.